-Family self-sufficiency program (FSS program).
+- Family self-sufficiency program (FSS program).
 The program established by a PHA in accordance with 24 CFR part 984 to promote self-sufficiency of assisted families, including the coordination of supportive services (42 U.S.C.
-1437u).

-Federal agency.
-A department of the executive branch of the federal government.

-Flat rent.
-Established by the PHA for each public housing unit; a rent based on the market rent charged for comparable units in the unassisted rental market, set at no less than 80 percent of the applicable Fair Market Rent (FMR), and adjusted by the amount of the utility allowance, if any

-Foster child care payment.
-A payment to eligible households by state, local, or private agencies appointed by the state to administer payments for the care of foster children.
+1437u). - Federal agency.
+A department of the executive branch of the federal government. - Flat rent.
+Rent that is based on the market rent charged for comparable units in the private unassisted rental market, set at no less than 80 percent of the current fair market rent (FMR), 80 percent of the small area fair market rent (SAFMR), or 80 percent of the unadjusted rent, with utility allowances applied as necessary.
+The unadjusted rent is the FMR estimated directly from source data that HUD uses to calculate FMRs in nonmetropolitan areas. - Foster child care payment.
+A payment to eligible households by state, local, or private agencies appointed by the state to administer payments for the care of foster children. - Full-time student.

-Full-time student.
 A person who is attending school or vocational training on a full-time basis (carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended).
-(See 24 CFR 5.603)

-Gender identity.
-Actual or perceived gender-related characteristics.
+(See 24 CFR 5.603) - Gender identity.
+Actual or perceived gender-related characteristics. - Handicap.

-Handicap.
 Any condition or characteristic that renders a person an individual with handicaps.
-(See person with disabilities.)

-Head of household.
-The adult member of the family who is the head of the household for purposes of determining income eligibility and rent.

-Household.
-A household includes additional people other than the family who, with the PHA's permission, live in an assisted unit, such as live-in aides, foster children, and foster adults.

-Housing agency (HA).
-See public housing agency.

-HUD.
-The U.S. Department of Housing and Urban Development.

-- Imputed asset.
+(See person with disabilities.) - Head of household.
+The adult member of the family who is the head of the household for purposes of determining income eligibility and rent. - Household.
+A household includes additional people other than the family who, with the PHA's permission, live in an assisted unit, such as live-in aides, foster children, and foster adults. - Housing agency (HA).
+See public housing agency. - HUD.
+The U.S. Department of Housing and Urban Development. - Human trafficking.
+A crime involving the exploitation of a person for labor, services, or commercial sex.
+The Trafficking Victims Protection Act of 2000 and its subsequent reauthorizations recognize and define two primary forms of human trafficking: - Sex trafficking is the recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for the purpose of a commercial sex act in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age.
+See 22 U.S.C. § 7102(11)(A). - Forced labor is the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
+See 22 U.S.C. § 7102(11)(B). - Imputed asset.
 An asset disposed of for less than fair market value during the two years preceding examination or reexamination. - Imputed asset income.
 The PHA-established passbook rate multiplied by the total cash value of assets.
-The calculation is used when net family assets exceed \$5,000. - Imputed welfare income.
+The calculation is used when net family assets exceed \$5,000.

+- Imputed welfare income.
 An amount of annual income that is not actually received by a family as a result of a specified welfare benefit reduction, but is included in the family's annual income and therefore reflected in the family's rental contribution. - Income.
 Income from all sources of each member of the household, as determined in accordance with criteria established by HUD. - Income-based rent.
 A tenant rent that is based on the family's income and the PHA's rent policies for determination of such rents.